NATHANDA39/From-Data-Entry-to-CEO-The-AI-Job-Threat-Index/README.md

 - **AI models**: The number of AI models associated with each job title.
 This could represent the number of AI models that could potentially replace or assist with the tasks of that job title.

 - **AI Workload Ratio**: A ratio representing the portion of workload that can be replaced by AI for each job title.

-Domain: The domain or sector to which each job title belongs.
+- **Domain**: The domain or sector to which each job title belongs.

  # Executive Summary